LEARN FRENCH IN 2 MINUTES - French idiom: Une fois toutes les lunes

 This expression is used to talk about something that happens very infrequently, almost never.

-I'll give you some context to help you understand the expression better and, more importantly, to help you use it yourself.
+I'm going to give you some context to help you understand the expression and, above all, so that you can use it yourself.

 Here is a first context.